tukasa0001/TownOfHost/README-EN.md

 Team : Impostors<br>
 Decision : Impostor<br>

-Pressing the kill button toggles between kill mode and spell mode, and pressing the kill button while in spell mode allows them to cast a spell on the target.
+Pressing the kill button toggles between kill mode and spell mode, and pressing the kill button while in spell mode allows them to cast a spell on the target.<br>
-The target will be given a special mark at the meeting and will die if the Witches cannot be banished during the meeting.
+The target will be given a special mark at the meeting and will die if the Witches cannot be banished during the meeting.<br>

 ### Madmate

 Team : Impostors<br>
 Decision : Engineer<br>

-The Madmates belong to the Imposters team, but they do not know who the Imposters are.
+The Madmates belong to the Imposters team, but they do not know who the Imposters are.<br>
-The Impostors do not know who the they are too.
+The Impostors do not know who the they are too.<br>
-They can not kill or sabotage, but they can use vents.
+They can not kill or sabotage, but they can use vents.<br>

 #### Settings